josef-jelinek/aoc2023/README.md

 Part 2 in this case can be solved by the same naive approach with the only difference that instead of a string comparison a dedicated compare fuction is used, which returns how many characters differ between two strings.
 It can return 2 as soon as it finds at least 2 differences as there must be at most 1 difference in the entire grid.

 ### Day 14
+Part 1 is straightforward and can be computed without any modification of the input and doing the actual "rolling".
+Just remember a position where the next stone would be and when found add that position to the sum and move by 1.
+When a square rock is found move the remembered position after the rock.

+Part 2 is a very different problem and actually needs to perform rolling of the stone to the four directions.
+Fortunately, this produces a repetitive pattern pretty quickly and no more than a few hundreds of operations is needed to detect the pattern automatically.
+After knowing where the pattern starts and after how many cycles it repeats, the 10^9 cycles needed is reduced to a modulo operation to know how many cycles to do to end on the same place in the loop as we would after 10^9 cycles.
+This is prone to off-by-1 errors, so care is needed to interpret all the lengths/indexes correctly.

+The loop detection is done by computing a simple numeric "hash" (just adding all y * width + x, where the `O` stones are, seems good enough) and remember the hash after every cycle.
+After each cycle, the closest recent identical hash is looked up until one is found and a potential loop compare is initialized.
+The loop comparison progresses after each cycle until either a computed hash does not match the expected and the loop compare is canceled, or when the compare reaches the end of the potential loop sucessfully.
+This makes sure that all hashes in the loop match and that misdetecting the loop is basically impossible.

+## Day 15
 TBD